torvalds/linux/Documentation/sound/soc/dapm.rst

 -------------------

 Path domain widgets have a ability to control or affect the audio signal or audio paths within the audio subsystem.
-They have the following form:-
+They have the following form:
 ::

   SND_SOC_DAPM_PGA(name, reg, shift, invert, controls, num_controls)